Easter Vigil, Saturday Evening

 The oldest surviving manuscripts end at Verse 8, with the women running away from the empty tomb, too frightened to tell anyone.

 Let's not get side-tracked into speculating about whether or not this was indeed the original ending of the text.

 Instead, let's ask ourselves the question the ending leaves hanging, and unanswered:

 Who, and how, did the good news, "He is risen," get passed on?

 THAT is precisely the question we must ask of ourselves this Easter day:

 Who, and how, will we today pass on the good news, "He is risen!"

 (Click here if you'd like to read my annual rant about why it is important to assert that the resurrection is really real.)

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, see link below, pages 219-220; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 219-220; and the writings of Amy-Jill Levine, et. al. See link below.

 Mark 16:1-8 (NRSV)